 Long tails refer to small numbers of samples which occur a large number of times.
 When we plot these out, they form a small sliver far to the right of the center of mass which looks like a tail.
-Long tails indicate the presence of outliers whose unusual behaviors may be of interest to us.
+They indicate the presence of outliers whose unusual behaviors may be of interest to us.
 In context of Texas executions, the long tail refers to a small number of counties which have been known to conduct a large number of executions.

 Let’s find the percentage of executions from each county so that we can pick out the ones in the tail.